SahilChukka19/Covid-Analysis/README.md

 ## Installation

-Install the required libraries using the followinf command
+Install the required libraries using the following command

 ```bash
 pip install -r requirements.txt